Tuesday, 21 June 2011

 When we got to the meeting with the GR at les Hayes, we were tempted afresh by a road, this one promising to cut off a good deal of height and distance from our passage to our destination, the village of Propières.

 The GR7 was approaching the highest point of the Beaujolais (Mont Saint-Rigaud) and did not look the sort of track for feeble walkers like me.
-We decided to forgo the benefits of the miraculous fountain there, as we were not troubled by either infertility or rheumatism.
+We decided to forgo the benefits of the miraculous fountain there, as we were not troubled by either of its specialities, infertility or rheumatism.

 The village was strung out along a high shoulder of land and we quickly found our way to the centre, where the hotel was serving lunch to a roomful of labourers.